cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/index.md

 [Infowindow Screenshot]: ./images/InfowindowScreenshot.png "Infowindow Example"

 If there is a quicklook thumbnail image in the archive, this will be displayed.
 Clicking on this image will bring up a larger image.
+Quicklook images are not available for all datasets.
+In order to view some of the quicklooks, you are required to be signed in using your CEDA account at <a href="https://auth.ceda.ac.uk/account/signin/?r=http%3A//data%2Eceda%2Eac%2Euk/" target="_blank">data.ceda.ac.uk</a>

 There are also buttons where you can directly download the scene or view the source directory on the archive.